Kim Borchert, CD/CBE (DTI)

 Mallory honors the sacred birth space.
 Her service as a doula is more than just a “job” but a calling to hold space and support birthing families.
 She loves supporting families from all backgrounds, in all birthing places and situations.
 To her, all birth is natural.
 Her mission is to be a light and soft landing place for both birthing families and their new little ones.

-Emily Obront, LMSW, Doula (DONA) – On Maternity Leave
+Emily Obront, LMSW, CD (DONA) – On Maternity Leave

 Emily comes to the birth world from a background as a social worker, where she provided counseling and advocacy for pregnant and postpartum women.
 She uses a strengths-based approach, which recognizes and emphasizes the resourcefulness and resilience that exists in every person.
 Emily approaches her work through a trauma-informed lens, meaning that she is responsive to the impact of trauma and recognizes the importance of physical and emotional safety throughout the pregnancy and birth experience.

-Emily completed her birth doula training in 2018 at the Simkin Center at Bastyr University, and is currently working towards her DONA certification.
+Emily completed her birth doula training in 2018 at the Simkin Center at Bastyr University.
 Prior to working as a doula, Emily worked with in direct service with pregnant teens and subsequently as a Master’s level social work intern in women’s services at a local Austin hospital.
 In these positions, she gained an in-depth understanding of the vast range of people’s experiences with pregnancy and birth and became skilled at effectively helping patients advocate for themselves in health care settings.

 Emily believes that all people deserve access to empowering, respectful, and supported birth experiences, and she is committed to providing accessible services.
 Please contact Emily if you are unable to pay her fee, as she will be eager to work together to find a solution.